Skip to main content

 And maybe becoming begins the moment we start to notice—

-and choose not to abandon ourselves there.
+and choose not to abandon ourselves in those moments.

 We’d Love to Hear From You